Ticketing Ts & Cs

 - Information we collect from you

 If you make a purchase, sign up for an event or give a donation we usually collect your name, contact details and your bank or credit card information (if making a transaction).
-We maintain a record of your transaction history, but we never store your card number (although we may keep a note of the last four digits to help us identify transactions).
+We maintain a record of your transaction history, but we never store your card number (excepting the last four digits which we may need to help identify transactions).
 If you select to store your card details via our online ticketing website, your card details are tokenised and encrypted in accordance with leading industry security standards by our Payment Provider, Payment Express.

 Where it is appropriate (and you have the right to decline to give this information) we may also ask for your age, gender, ethnicity, information relating to your health or, if making a donation, why you have decided to donate to us.